Hemit99123/cstem-quiz/README.md

 # CSTEM Quiz Platform

 A kahoot-like platform for club members to use.
+Built using NextJS and V0.dev to assist